Codecademy/docs/content/php/concepts/arrays/terms/array-splice/array-splice.md

   - 'paths/computer-science'
 ---

-The **`array_splice()`** method takes an array as it's input value and replaces elements within the array with new elements.
+The **`array_splice()`** method takes an array as its input value and replaces elements within the array with new elements.
 The developer can specify within the method the starting index value for the replacement values, and the length of the values to be replaced.

 ## Syntax